anilzen/anilzen.github.io/content/nsf-award-2309084/community.md

 comments: false  # Show comments?
 ---

-A major objective that this award enables is building a community of researchers working with asymptotic methods in relativity.
-This is a relatively small community of geographically distributed but thematically focused researchers.

-During the years that I was out of active research, I worked as a coordinator of a similarly distributed research network in mathematical sciences on kinetic theory called [KI-Net](https://www.math.umd.edu/~tadmor/ki_net/).
-With this award, I will employ skills that I acquired during that time to build a community in my own field of research.
+*Last updated: September 14, 2026.*

-This is a joint effort with David Hilditch, Rodrigo Panosso Macedo, and Alex Vaño-Viñuales.
+The award supports my work building the [Hyperboloidal Research Network](https://hyperboloid.al/), a geographically distributed community working on hyperboloidal and asymptotic methods in relativity.
+This is a joint effort with David Hilditch, Rodrigo Panosso Macedo, and Alex Vañó-Viñuales.

-## Website
-The community uses the aptly named website [hyperboloid.al](https://hyperboloid.al).
-All our events and activities are managed through this website.
-The website uses the [Wowchemy](https://wowchemy.com/) research group theme; its source code is available through [my GitHub page](https://github.com/anilzen/hyperboloid.al).
+I draw on my earlier experience coordinating [KI-Net](https://www.math.umd.edu/~tadmor/ki_net/), a research network in kinetic theory.
+Our community website brings together researchers, events, and shared learning materials.

 ## Workshops
+We have organized three workshops bringing together mathematical relativity, numerical relativity, and gravitational-wave physics:

- The inaugural event of the community was the workshop  [Infinity on a Gridshell](https://hyperboloid.al/event/copenhagen-23/), held in July 2023 at the [Niels Bohr Institute](https://en.wikipedia.org/wiki/Niels_Bohr_Institute) in Copenhagen.
-The [speakers](https://hyperboloid.al/copenhagen-23-talks/) covered a wide variety of topics including black-hole perturbation theory, mathematical analysis of wave equations, and nonlinear Einstein equations.
-The workshop was a great success and we are planning to hold another one in 2024.
+- [Infinity on a Gridshell](https://hyperboloid.al/event/copenhagen-23/), July 10–13, 2023, at the Niels Bohr Institute in Copenhagen.
+The inaugural workshop covered black-hole perturbation theory, analysis of wave equations, and nonlinear Einstein equations.
+- [Virtual Infinity Workshop](https://hyperboloid.al/event/virtual-24/), July 1–2, 2024, held online, with short research talks and discussions aimed at developing collaborations.
+- [Hyperboloidal Foliations and their Application](https://hyperboloid.al/event/vienna-26/), January 12–16, 2026, at the Erwin Schrödinger Institute in Vienna, connecting geometric analysis with applications to gravitational radiation.

 ## Topical Collection
-We are planning to publish a topical collection in the journal General Relativity and Gravitation on the topic titled [_Hyperboloidal foliations in the era of gravitational-wave astronomy: from mathematical relativity to astrophysics_](https://link.springer.com/collections/jjghbiafhc).
-The guest editors for the collection are David Hilditch, Rodrigo Panosso Macedo, Alex Vañó Viñuales, and me.
-The collection will be open to all researchers working with hyperboloidal foliations.
-Submissions are accepted starting August 31, 2023.
+Our topical collection in *General Relativity and Gravitation*, [*Hyperboloidal foliations in the era of gravitational-wave astronomy: from mathematical relativity to astrophysics*](https://link.springer.com/collections/jjghbiafhc), contains **17 published articles**, including our [editorial](/publication/2025-hilditch-hyperboloidal-collection/) published on September 12, 2025.
+The collection is now closed for submissions.

-For more information, please see the [collection website](https://link.springer.com/collections/jjghbiafhc).
+David Hilditch, Rodrigo Panosso Macedo, Alex Vañó-Viñuales, and I served as guest editors.
+The collection grew out of the Copenhagen workshop and includes contributions from the wider research community.

 ## Virtual Infinity Seminars
-We run a monthly series of virtual seminars that started in October 2023.
-More information, along with links to slides and recordings of the seminars,is on our [website](https://hyperboloid.al/event).

-## YouTube Channel
-Our YouTube channel hosts recordings of the infinity seminars.
-In the future, we plan to publish recordings of workshop seminars and introductory tutorials covering basics of hyperboloidal compactification and numerical methods.
+The Virtual Infinity Seminar series began in October 2023 and continues to bring researchers together online.
+The [seminar archive and schedule](https://hyperboloid.al/event/) provide links to individual talks, slides, and video recordings, including seminars from 2024, 2025, and 2026.

 ## Newsletter
-We have a newsletter called [Hyperbolic Times](hyperboloidal.substack.com) where we share monthly developments in our research area, including publications.
-We also announce the monthly seminars through this newsletter.
+Our newsletter, [Hyperbolic Times](https://hyperboloidal.substack.com/), shares research developments, publications, and seminar announcements.

-## Code repository
+## Shared resources

-To make it easier for students entering the field, we will have publicly available codes that demonstrate the basics of hyperboloidal compactification for solving wave equations.
-The repository will contain codes for solving wave equations using various methods including frequency domain, time domain, pseudo-spectral, finite difference, and finite element, among others.
+The network's [resource page](https://hyperboloid.al/resources/) links to tutorials and working wave-equation solvers.
+Our online book [*Hyperboloidal Compactification in NGSolve*](https://markuswess.github.io/hypFEM/intro.html) and its [public repository](https://github.com/markuswess/hypFEM) provide finite element examples.
+The [education page](/nsf-award-2309084/education/) collects these materials alongside browser-based notebooks for wave propagation and black-hole perturbations.